-According to the Centers for Disease Control (CDC), person-to-person transmission of the virus occurs during close (within 6 feet), unprotected, contact with a person with COVID-19, primarily from respiratory droplets produced when an infected person coughs or sneezes.
-These droplets, particularly when aerosolized, can be deposited in the mouth, nose, or eyes of nearby people or be inhaled into the lungs.
+According to the Centers for Disease Control (CDC), person-to-person transmission of the virus occurs during close (within 6 feet), unprotected, contact with a person with COVID-19, from respiratory droplets produced when an infected person coughs or sneezes.
+These droplets, particularly when aerosolized, can be deposited in the mouth, nose, or eyes of nearby people.
 Airborne transmission from person-to-person over long distances (i.e., through HVAC systems) is believed to be unlikely.

 People can also become infected with SARS-CoV-2 by touching surfaces or objects contaminated with the virus, and then touching their mouths, noses, or eyes.
 Current evidence suggests that this virus may remain viable for hours to days on a variety of surfaces.
-Frequent cleaning of visibly dirty and high-touch surfaces, followed by disinfection, can help prevent SARS-CoV-2 and other respiratory pathogens (germs) from spreading.
+Frequent cleaning of visibly dirty and high-touch surfaces, followed by disinfection, should decrease SARS-CoV-2 and other respiratory pathogens (germs) from spreading.

 Person-to-person spread is likely to continue to occur under current pandemic conditions.
 There is still more to learn about the transmissibility, severity, and other features associated with SARS-CoV-2.

-According to the Occupational Health and Safety Administration (OSHA), the risks from SARS-CoV-2 depends on how extensively the virus spreads between people; the severity of resulting illness; pre-existing medical conditions workers may have; and the medical or other measures available to control the impact of the virus and the relative success of these measures.
+According to the Occupational Health and Safety Administration (OSHA), the risks from SARS-CoV-2 depends on how extensively the virus spreads between people; the severity of resulting illness; pre-existing medical conditions the infected person has; and the medical or other measures available to control the impact of the virus and the relative success of these measures.

 According to the CDC, certain people, including older adults and those with underlying conditions such as heart or lung disease or diabetes, are at higher risk for developing more serious complications from COVID-19.